 Outreach

-We've been working to develop curriculum at the middle school level that distills the concepts of electrochemistry into fun experiments you can do in your very own kitchen.
+We've been working to develop a curriculum at the middle school level that distills the concepts of electrochemistry into fun experiments you can do in your very own kitchen.
 The following websites were put together primarily by teams of undergraduate researchers in 2021, and we are honing the details and working with educators in implementation.
 If you have questions, or feedback, please contact Kelsey to chat more!

 Electrolytic Cells